USS Rizzi: Naval Reserve training ship

 Decommissioned on 18 June 1946, Rizzi remained at Green Cove Springs in the Atlantic Reserve Fleet until ordered activated and assigned to the 3rd Naval District as a reserve training ship in January 1951.
 Recommissioned on 28 March 1951, she proceeded to New York whence she conducted training cruises-weekend and 2-week cruises along the U.S. East Coast and in the Caribbean, and summer cruises to Europe in 1953 and 1955 and to South America in 1954 for reservists in the New York City area.

 Decommissioning and fate

 In November 1957, Rizzi again prepared for inactivation.
 Decommissioned 28 February 1958, she remained in the Atlantic Reserve Fleet, berthed at Philadelphia, Pennsylvania, until the spring of 1972.
 At that time, she was surveyed and found to be unfit for further service.
 Consequently, Rizzi was stricken from the Navy list 1 August 1972.
-She was sold for scrapping 5 February 1974.
+She was sold for scrapping on 5 February 1974.